 Temple is a very small town located in the state of Pennsylvania.
 With a population of 1,899 people and two constituent neighborhoods, Temple is the 619th largest community in Pennsylvania.

-Being a small town, Temple does not have a public transit system used by locals to get to and from work.
+Temple is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Temple home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Temple residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Temple include Irish, Polish, Italian, and Dutch.
+Important ancestries of people in Temple include Polish, Irish, Italian, and English.

 The most common language spoken in Temple is English.
 Other important languages spoken here include Spanish and Italian.